 Urban explorer Duncan JD Smith has a real knack for mapping the lesser-known parts of cities, discovering aspects of urban history which most visitors miss.
 One has the sense of a man who has conducted impeccable research but still contrives to arrive with an open mind.
 That’s a rare touch.Hidden Europe magazine

-Duncan JD Smith is The Urban Explorer, a travel writer, historian, photographer and publisher.
-Having worked for many years in the publishing industry selling other travel writers’ books, in 2003 Duncan decided to start writing and publishing his own.
+Duncan JD Smith is The Urban Explorer, an independent travel writer, historian, photographer and publisher.
+Having worked for many years in the publishing industry selling other travel writers’ books, in 2003 he decided to start writing and publishing his own.
 He has subsequently embarked on a lifetime‘s adventure, travelling off the beaten track in search of the world’s hidden corners and curious locations, from the wartime bunkers of Berlin and the Baroque gardens of Prague to the souks of Damascus and the rock-cut churches of Ethiopia.

 As a result of his extensive travels, not only through the storied cities of Old Europe but also in Africa, the Middle East, Asia and America, Duncan regularly generates original illustrated material for print and digital media.
 He has been commissioned to write articles in magazines such as Hidden Europe and Timeless Travels.
 Duncan has great affection for the places about which he has written, as well as an extensive photo library available for commercial usage (his images are also available as limited edition greetings cards and prints).